mazwat/mazwat.github.io/uml-ws.md

 ## Resources for Creating UML

 Create your diagrams using.
 LaTeX and Overleaf.
-You can script your UML diagrams using the **TikZ-UML package** You can read about it here:
+You can script your UML diagrams using the **TikZ-UML package** You can read about it here in the documentation:
  [https://perso.ensta-paris.fr/~kielbasi/tikzuml/var/files/doc/tikzumlmanual.pdf](https://perso.ensta-paris.fr/~kielbasi/tikzuml/var/files/doc/tikzumlmanual.pdf)

- I have also supplied a **starter Overleaf template** to give you a starting point to begin creating diagrams programmatically:
+ I have also supplied a **Starter Overleaf template** as a starting point to begin creating diagrams programmatically:
 [https://www.overleaf.com/read/hsydszkbzmbd](https://www.overleaf.com/read/hsydszkbzmbd)

 ## LECTURE